runadock/docs/docs/DevelopersGuide.md

 We provide you a CLI for using our runadock.
 You can find a CLI for Windows, Mac/OS, and Linux.
 There are two possibilities to get the CLI:

   - download and unzip the CLI of your need from our mainpage <https://runadock.io>
-  - copy the CLI from our github project using the git clone command with the address https://github.com/runadock/runadock-cli
+  - copy the CLI from our GitHub project using the git clone command with the address https://github.com/runadock/runadock-cli

-To use the CLI you have to build the application first.
-Go into the directory where you have unzipped the CLI source and start the build with the command

-    $ ./build

-Next you have to set the environment variables
+After the download prepare your environment by setting the following environment variables:

-    RUNADOCK_USER=<your username of runadock>
+    RUNADOCK_USER=<your username of runadock.io>

 and